Election denier Marchant is the Republican nominee for Nevada secretary of state

 The Republican Marchant lost a congressional race in 2020 — an election he claimed, without evidence, was stolen from him.

-On Tuesday, Marchant narrowly defeated several other GOP candidates in the primary for secretary of state, including businessman and former state lawmaker Jesse Haw.
+On Tuesday, Marchant defeated several other GOP candidates in the primary for secretary of state, including businessman and former state lawmaker Jesse Haw.
+As of 8 a.m.
+ET Wednesday, Marchant had 38% of the vote, well ahead of Haw's 20%.

 Democratic candidate Cisco Aguilar was unopposed in his primary.